Taavi Rõivas

-Taavi Rõivas (/et/; born 26 September 1979) is an Estonian politician, former Prime Minister of Estonia from 2014 to 2016 and former leader of the Reform Party.
-Before his term as the Prime Minister, Rõivas was the Minister of Social Affairs from 2012 to 2014.
-On 9 November 2016 his second cabinet dissolved after coalition partners, Union of Pro Patria and Res Publica and Social Democratic Party, sided with the opposition in a no confidence motion.
-At the end of 2020, Rõivas announced quitting politics, and resigned from his parliament seat.
+Taavi Rõivas (/et/; born 26 September 1979) is an Estonian former politician and businessman who served as Prime Minister of Estonia from 2014 to 2016.
+He led the Reform Party from 2014 to 2017 and was previously the Minister of Social Affairs from 2012 to 2014.
+On 9 November 2016, his second cabinet dissolved after his coalition partners, the Union of Pro Patria and Res Publica and Social Democratic Party, sided with the opposition in a no confidence motion.